rlespinasse/github-slug-action/README.md

 ### v3 to v4

-Since `v4`, it's Git who manage the short variables by using [`git rev-parse`][git-revparse] behaviour.
+Since `v4`, Git manages the short variables using [`git rev-parse`][git-revparse] behaviour.
-The length of a short sha depends of the size of **your repository** and can differ over time.
+The length of a short sha depends on the size of **your repository** and can differ over time.

-To manage that moving length, you can use `short-length` input
+To manage that moving length, you can use the `short-length` input

 - set `7` to reproduce `small repository` behaviour
 - set `8` to reproduce `v3` behaviour